majek/puka/docs/puka.rst

 The :mod:`puka` module defines a single class:

-.. class:: Client(amqp_url='amqp:///')
+.. class:: Client(amqp_url='amqp:///', pubacks=None)

    Consturctor for :class:`Client` class. `amqp_url` is an url-like address of the RabbitMQ server.
-Default points to `amqp://guest:guest@localhost:5672/`.
+Default points to `amqp://guest:guest@localhost:5672/`. `pubacks` tells if the client should take advantage of the publiser-acks feature on the server - autodetect by default.

 Exceptions
 ----------